embeddedcrab/freertos_tcpip_eth_port_xmc4500relax/README.md

 This repository contains steps to use linux environemnt for ARM development.

+You need ARM GNU toolchain for compilation and build which can be downloaded from ARM official website and JLink pack.

+Version used - gcc-arm-none-eabi-7-2018-q2-update

 Steps used to build executable using Makefile are as follows:

 1. make all / make: build project executables